-Much of my work capitalizes on gene flow between populations or species for insight into the adaptive evolution of polygenic traits.
-Admixture between evolutionary lineages produces novel combinations of parental variation exposed to natural selection for the first time and can act as a conduit for genetic variation between lineages.
-For my dissertation, I studied a natural experiment in hybridization, in which two species of wild baboons produce fertile offspring in Ethiopia.
-I used genome-wide data to determine which regions of the genome are outliers in terms of either differentiation between parental species or the shapes of the clines of introgression.
-Using hundreds of samples collected since the 1970s, I found that regions of high differentiation between the species are more likely than expected to contain genes that are components of the dopamine receptor mediated signaling pathway, suggesting adaptive divergence between the two primates in brain regions involved in impulse control and linked to mating behavior (Bergey et al 2016; PNAS).
+For my dissertation (Bergey et al. 2016; PNAS), I studied a natural experiment in hybridization, in which two species of wild baboons produce fertile offspring in Ethiopia.
+I found that regions of high differentiation between the species are more likely than expected to contain genes that are components of the dopamine receptor mediated signaling pathway, suggesting adaptive divergence between the two primates in brain regions involved in impulse control and linked to mating behavior.

-Ongoing primate projects focus on the dynamics of gene flow and selection from a phylogenomic perspective.
-Such projects include those funded by two NSF senior awards on which I am co-PI.
-The first investigates adaptive transfer of genetic material between members of a specious group of diverse African primates, the guenons.
-Despite differing in ecology and with pelage patterns hypothesized to reinforce species boundaries, we have found evidence of widespread hybridization.
-The second project investigates evolutionary conservation in anthropoid (monkey and ape) genomes and its application to distinguish false positives from causal variants in human disease association studies.
-Additional primate research includes work on ancient hybridization as part of the Baboon Genome Consortium and development of methods for genomics from non-invasive sources, including museum specimens (Burrell, Disotell, and Bergey 2015; Journal of Human Evolution) and feces (Chiou and Bergey 2018; Scientific Reports).
+Major ongoing primate projects focus on the dynamics of gene flow and selection from a phylogenomic perspective.
+Such NSF-funded projects include: 1.) an investigation of hybridization between members of a specious group of diverse African primates, the guenons, and 2.) an investigation of evolutionary conservation in anthropoid (monkey and ape) genomes and its application to distinguish false positives from causal variants in human disease association studies.

-Collaborators include: Clifford Jolly, Todd Disotell, Andrew Burrell, Anthony Tosi, Kenny Chiou, Jane Phillips-Conroy, Jeff Rogers.
+Collaborators include: Amber Trujillo, Becca DeCamp, Lindsey Hauff, Anthony Tosi, Luca Pozzi, Andrew Burrell, Clifford Jolly, Todd Disotell, Kenny Chiou, Jane Phillips-Conroy, Jeff Rogers.